HandyHat/ha-hildebrandglow-dcc/README.md

 Visit the _Integrations_ section within Home Assistant's _Configuration_ panel and click the _Add_ button in the bottom right corner.
 After searching for "Hildebrand Glow", you'll be asked for your  Glow credentials.

+During configuration, you will be prompted for the GAS conversion factor and calorific value.
+These can be found on you GAS bill (Or accept the default values).

 Once you've authenticated, the integration will automatically set up a sensor for each of the smart meters on your account.

 ## Debugging